iic-jku/osic-multitool/README.md

 # IIC-OSIC Tools

-**(c) 2021-2022 Harald Pretl, Johannes Kepler University Linz, Institute for Integrated Circuits**
+## (c) 2021-2022 Harald Pretl, Johannes Kepler University Linz, Institute for Integrated Circuits

 This repo contains various tools and examples for **Open-Source IC (OSIC) Design**.
 At this point, only the open-source PDK [SKY130](https://github.com/google/skywater-pdk) from **SkyWater Technologies** and **Google** is supported.

-This flow is used for the digital components
+This flow is used for the digital components:

 * [OpenLane/OpenROAD](https://github.com/The-OpenROAD-Project/OpenLane) for the digital RTL2GDS flow,
 * [Icarus Verilog](http://iverilog.icarus.com) and [Verilator](https://www.veripool.org/verilator/) for linting and digital simulation, and
 * [GTKWave](http://gtkwave.sourceforge.net) for digital waveform viewing.

-The analog/full custom components are using
+The analog/full custom components are using:

 * [Xschem](https://github.com/StefanSchippers/xschem) for schematic capture,
 * [ngspice](http://ngspice.sourceforge.net) for simulation,
 * [gaw3](https://github.com/StefanSchippers/xschem-gaw) for analog waveform viewing,